Google buys Zagat to vie with OpenTable, Yelp

 "We are thrilled to see our baby placed in such good hands and to start today as official 'Googlers,'" the founders said in a joint statement.

 Zagat enlisted Goldman Sachs to explore a sale as early as 2008, although no buyers emerged in the middle of a recession.
-The company might fetch as much as $200 million (125 million pounds), it was reported at the time.
+The company might fetch as much as $200 million, it was reported at the time.

-(Reporting by Edwin Chan and Marissa Mayer; editing by Maureen Bavdek and Andre Grenon)
+(Reporting by Edwin Chan and Sarah McBride; editing by Maureen Bavdek and Andre Grenon)